National Science Foundation (NSF)

 Per PAPPG 24-1 effective May, 20, 2024, Current and pending (other) support information must be provided separately for each individual designated as a senior/key person through use of SciENcv (Science Experts Network Curriculum Vitae).
 SciENcv will produce an NSF-compliant PDF version of current and pending (other) support.
 Senior/key personnel must prepare, save, certify, and submit these documents as part of their proposal via Research.gov or Grants.gov.

-• In-kind contributions not intended for use on the project/proposal being proposed to NSF and which have an associated time commitment
+• not intended for use on the project/proposal being proposed,

 • Consulting activities must be disclosed under the proposals and active projects section of the common form when any of the following scenarios apply: